Bike the Palatka-to-Lake Butler State Trail

 Walkers, runners, cyclists, pets and inline skaters are welcome on this trail that will eventually stretch to the town of Palatka (and possibly farther) along the old Norfolk Southern Railroad track.

-Buckle up your helmet and bring your water for this fun and heart-pumping trek across the central ridge of Florida!
+Buckle up your helmet and bring your water for this fun and heart-pumping trek across the central ridge of Florida.
 The initial section of the trail on the eastern side starts out directly parallel to Etoniah Creek State Forest.
-Wildlife is not uncommon to see at this eastern terminus, such as shy deer and colorful songbirds.
+It is not uncommon to see wildlife at this eastern terminus, including shy deer and colorful songbirds.

 Cycle through the towns of Florahome and Putnam Hall before traveling through the larger town of Keystone Heights, where you can easily stop for a snack or drink at one of the small businesses located nearby.
 Here, a 5.5-mile paved path connects the main trail to Mike Roess Goldhead Branch State Park, one of the best remaining examples of sandhill habitat remaining in north-central Florida, and an excellent setting for canoeing, swimming, hiking and more wildlife viewing.

 The next section of trail journeys for 19 miles from the Twin Lakes trailhead, passing by the Santa Fe Swamp Conservation Area, the city of Starke, and miles of mixed woods and open fields.
 A feeling of zen is all but inevitable as the miles pass, and you may not see another person for miles.

 Finally, come to the last 4 peaceful miles of the trail, ending at the Lake Butler trailhead.
 You will be pleasantly exhausted by your ride, eagerly awaiting the next time you can visit the trail.